achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

    a.Handle missing value

+     types of missing value

+     1.missing completely at random(no correlation b/w missing and observed data) we can delete no disturbance of data distribution

+     2.missing at random (randomness in missing data, missing value have correlation by data) we can't delete because disturbance of data distribution

+     3.missing not at random  (there is reason for missing value and directly related to value)

      1.if missing data too small then delete it

      2.replace by statistical method mean(influenced by outiler),median(not influenced by outiler),mode